kennytilton/mxtodomvc/README.md

   :rule (fn [me] (+ 42 (<mget me :B)))))
 ````

 What happens when B tells A?
 A computes a new value.

-This value might be a new set of child nodes for some parent node, so the very population of our application can change in response to run-time events.
-We call this population a *matrix*.
+The newly computed value might be a new set of child nodes for some parent; the very population of our application can change in response to run-time events.
+We call this population of connected, communicating nodes a *matrix*.

+What happens when `A` recomputes a new value? `A` might have others to tell, or `A` might want to tell the world outside the matrix.
+If `A` is the `cloaked` property for a Clojure map incarnation of a warship, we will link its changes to the presence of the "hidden" attribute on the DOM element displaying the warship.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 The Matrix library brings our application models to life, animating them in response to streams of external inputs.
-The movies were fun, but that Matrix sucked energy from humans to feed machines.
+The movies were fun, but that Matrix bled energy from humans to feed machines.
 Mr. Hickey, a careful man with the dictionary, might disapprove the misconstruction.

-> "Derived Values, Flowing" -- [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line
+### Related work
 Most today call this _reactive programming_.
 That describes well the programmer mindset in the small.
 We find _dataflow_ more descriptive of the emergent systems.

-*Prior and concurrent art*
+> "Derived Values, Flowing" -- [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line

 Matrix enjoys much good company in this field.
-We believe Matrix offers more simplicity, transparency, granularity, expressiveness, efficiency, and functional coverage, but in each dimension differs in degree, not spirit.
+We believe Matrix offers more simplicity, transparency, granularity, expressiveness, efficiency, and functional coverage, but in each dimension differs only in degree, not spirit.
 Other recommended CLJS libraries are [Reagent](https://reagent-project.github.io/), [Hoplon/Javelin](https://github.com/hoplon/javelin), and [re-frame](https://github.com/Day8/re-frame).
 Beyond CLJS, we admire [MobX](https://github.com/mobxjs/mobx/blob/master/README.md) (JS), [binding.Scala](https://github.com/ThoughtWorksInc/Binding.scala/blob/11.0.x/README.md), and Python [Trellis](https://pypi.org/project/Trellis/).

-*mxWeb, "poster" application*

-`mxWeb` is a thin web un-framework built atop Matrix.
+*mxWeb, "poster" application* *mxWeb* is a thin web un-framework built atop Matrix.
 We introduce Matrix in the context of mxWeb because nothing challenges a developer more than keeping application state straight while an intelligent user does their best to use a rich interface correctly.
 Then marketing wants the U/X redone.

 We say "un-framework" because mxWeb exists only to wire the DOM for dataflow.
 The API design imperative is that the MDN reference be the mxWeb reference; mxWeb itself introduces no new architecture.